frebliklo/lazytourist-backend/README.md

 `> db.Tourist.find()`

-When developing you need to enable authentication and store the credentials along with the other API keys needed (see below in 2.1).
+When developing you need to enable authentication and store the credentials along with the other API keys needed ([see below section below](https://github.com/frebliklo/lazytourist-backend#13-api-keys)).

 When working with the db locally I use Robo 3T to have a graphical UI.
 If you want ot do the same then you can find the application at their website [https://robomongo.org/](https://robomongo.org/)

-## 2.0 Development

-### 2.1 API keys
+### 1.3 API keys

 To run the application locally you need API keys for the different APIs used and store them in `keys/dev.js`